swayos/swayos.github.io/README.md

 qemu and virt-manager for virtualization
 swaync for notification center
 imv for fast image viewing

+Recommended online apps :

+gmail for email
+messenger for instant messaging google kepp for notes

 You should create a Documents and a Downloads folder under your home directory and save work and downloaded files there.
 The file manager opens in floating mode so you can drag and drop files on your applications if needed if you open the file managaer in the same workspace.